Myelitis

 • Neurosarcoidosis: myelitis may be part of the spectrum of inflammation.

-• Corticosteroids often considered helping quell inflammation.
+• Corticosteroids are often considered to help quell inflammation.

 Infectious-related Myelitis